 The following are the ecological benefits of yellow jackets.

-1. Predators: Yellow jackets helps us to control pest and harmful insects by eating them.
+- Predators: Yellow jackets help us to control pests and harmful insects by eating them.
 They can eat small insects like arthropods, ants, spiders, etc.

-2. Food source: For some other helpful animals yellow jackets provide a food source for them.
+- Food source: For some other helpful animals, yellow jackets are a source of food.
 Birds, reptiles, frogs, and other animals might prey on yellow jackets for protein content.

-3. Pollination: Yellow jackets indirectly help sometimes in pollination.
-While they collect nectar from different plants.
+- Pollination: Yellow jackets indirectly help in pollination while collecting nectar from different plants.

 Benefits Of Ground Bees

-1. Pollination: Almost 80% of the bee species are ground nesting.
-So, they contribute in a huge portion to worldwide pollination.
+- Pollination: Almost 80% of the bee species are ground-nesting.
+So, they contribute a huge portion to worldwide pollination.

-2. Seasonal Fruits: Some of the seasonal fruits like strawberries strongly depend on pollination by ground bees.
+- Seasonal Fruits: Some of the seasonal fruits, like strawberries, strongly depend on pollination by ground bees.

-3. Harmless: Male ground bees don’t have any stings and female ground bees very rarely use their stings.
+- Harmless: Male ground bees don’t have any stings, and female ground bees very rarely use their stings.
 This is why ground bees are often considered harmless.

-4. Provide Food Source To Predators: Ground nesting bees are rich in protein.
+- Provide Food Source to Predators: Ground nesting bees are rich in protein.
 This is why predator animals like woodpeckers, raccoons, bears, frogs, Reptiles, bats, and giant lizards prey on ground bees.

-There are countless benefits of ground bees for our nature.
-They are contributing a lot to help keep balancing our ecosystem.
+There are countless benefits of ground bees for nature.
+They are contributing a lot to the Earth’s ecosystem.